nealcaren/fightordie/Volumes/11/02/star_of_ethiopia.md

 # The Star of Ethiopia (1915)

 I wrote it four years ago.
 I called it, or rather it called itself by various names.
-Finally it decided to be called “The Star of Ethiopia.”
+Finally it decided to be called "The Star of Ethiopia."
 I acquiesced.
 My friends looked upon it with lack-luster eye.
 I did not blame them.
-The more I read it myself the more it seemed wanting: And yet as | turned over my rejected manuscripts this always bobbed up with a certain insistance, a kind of “Why not try me” tone.
+The more I read it myself the more it seemed wanting: And yet as | turned over my rejected manuscripts this always bobbed up with a certain insistance, a kind of "Why not try me" tone.
 Its first resurrection came in 1913 when we were celebrating, in New York, Emancipation.

 What a task that was!
 I have been through a good many laborious jobs and had to bear on many occasions accusations difficult to rest under, but without doubt the New York Emancipation Exposition was the worst of all my experiences.
 Such an avalanche of altogether unmerited and absurd attacks it had never been my fortune to experience.
 Yet through it all one thing became clearer—the Pageant must be tried.
 We must attempt, at least, this one new thing in the dead level of uninteresting exhibitions.
 We had our ups and downs with it.
 It was difficult to get hold of the people; it was more difficult to keep them.
 There were curious little wranglings and bickerings and none of us will forget that dress rehearsal.
 If there had been any reasonably convenient method of escape the Pageant would never have seen the light of day.